-Gerardo Israel Padilla Villarreal- CETYS University, Mexico
+Gerardo Israel Padilla Villarreal- CETYS University, Mexico (Bilateral Exchange)

 In a diversity of schools and countries where I could choose for my exchange program, I selected Georgia and Caucasus University as my main option, because it is an amazing opportunity to discover a new country and discover oneself.
 The country is a hidden gem of culture, gastronomy, nature and architecture, that a few people find out but the ones that have the chance to experience it, never regret their decision.
 Furthermore, it is a safe nation with a nice weather and a diversity of landscapes that goes from caves and old towns to mountains and rivers.
 Additionally, the people are welcoming and warm, and support you in your process of adaptation and learning.
 It is very easy to reach out to international organizations and businesspeople based in Georgia, so your academic learning could be also nurtured by additional experiences in the professional environment.

 Caucasus University has a very beautiful campus that fits into the Georgian traditional monasteries and modern auditoriums and common spaces.
 The university has an academic system, that allows you to easily learn contents and interact with your professors and classmates.
 The academics are very professional and have extensive backgrounds and expertise -from former representatives in Georgian diplomacy, to executives in charge of mergers and acquisitions in Georgian business-.
 The classes are interesting, the contents are relevant and updated and the educational outputs are integral: you will gain competence in academic and professional writing, oral presentations and critical thinking.
 Besides that, the administrative team is very friendly and open to help you in anything you need.